ychun816/FT_transcendence-monitoring-system/monitor/README.md

 });
 ```

-### Network Configuration
+### Network Config

-Ensure your application can communicate with the monitoring stack:
+Ensure application can communicate with the monitoring stack:

 ```yaml
 # In your main docker-compose.yml